paed01/llevel/README.md

 ### Decision from array

-Decision to log can be decided from an array of strings.
+Make decision to log from an array of strings.

 ```javascript